pingcap/docs-cn/tiup/tiup-component-cluster-stop.md

 ### -R, --role

 - Specifies the roles of nodes to be stopped.
 The value of this option is a comma-separated list of the roles of the nodes.
 You can get the roles of the nodes from the second column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
-- Data type: `STRING`
+- Data type: `STRINGS`
-- Default: [].
-If this option is not specified in the command, the command stops all the roles.
+- If this option is not specified in the command, the command stops all the roles by default.

 > **Note:**
 >